 (5) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.

-[Section 48A inserted by No. 28 of 2006 s.
+[Section 48A inserted: No. 28 of 2006 s.
 94.]

 49. Immunity

 No liability shall attach to the Commissioner, or any other person for any act or omission by him in good faith and in the exercise or purported exercise of his powers or functions, or in the discharge or purported discharge of his duties, under this Act.